grame-cncm/faustwebsite/_posts/2016-04-07-faust-and-webaudio-dynamic-api.markdown

 #### Using Faust JavaScript library  ####

-The Emscripten compiled Faust library can be used in two flavors.
+The Emscripten compiled Faust library can be used in two ways.
 Either using the 'libfaust.js' library:

     <script src="libfaust.js"></script>
     <script src="webaudio-asm-wrapper.js"></script>